Andrehlb/Spotfy-webAplication/README.md

 # Spotfy-webAplication
-Spotify page by HTML and CSS
+Spotify page made in HTML and CSS